dmsakamoto/contentsync/README.md

 - **Navigation Filtering**: Intelligently filters out navigation and non-content elements
 - **Simple CLI**: Easy-to-use command-line interface with flexible options
 - **Modular Architecture**: Clean, maintainable codebase organized in modules
+- **NPM Package**: Can be installed and used as a dependency in other projects

 ## 📋 Requirements